telefonicaid/fiware-orion/doc/manuals/devel/httpHeaders.md

 ## 11. Access-Control-Allow-Origin

-It is an optional Header used in Orion responses.
+It is an optional header used in Orion responses.
 If the CORS mode is enabled, Origin header is present in the request and its value matches Orion's allowed origin, then this header will always be added to the response.
 Please note that if the above condition is not true and Access-Control-Allow-Origin header is not added to the response,